Contrast-Security-OSS/nginx-contrast-connector/README.md

 and build packages suitable for it, ie rpm or deb.
 Rpms are left in /home/vagrant/rpmbuild/RPMS

+# Creating a source distribution

+When distributing source to non-developers of the project, we want to package the source in a cleaner way without all the development scripts and helpers.
+If a user wants to do development on the project, then they should get the git repo.
+Some of our helper make targets depend on being in a git repo and I didn't want that as a requirement since it just adds complexity.
+I'm not going to share that complexity unless its a developer working on the project.

+On a system with GNU tar (ie. Linux) Run:

+    make dist

+That's it.
+The source dist will be left in the local dir as:
+`contrast-webserver-agent-nginx-<version>.tar.gz`

+Some other motivations for the design:

+* No dependence on git.
+* Also don't want users towing around the entire git repo or deal with having to checkout a subset of its depth to stay managable.
+* Utilize nginx build system, naturally.
+Want to fit into "normal" modul builds.
+* Shouldn't be largely different than when building as a developer on the project.
+* Don't want to distribute copies of protobuf-1.3.1.
+* Don't want to tar up protobuf-1.3.1 into our module source tarball.
+It's "odd" to do that.

 # How do I test?

 See the speedracer documentation for how to configure speedracer to speak with